Tokyo 2020 Olympic Committee admits postponement realistic option

-TOKYO, March 23 (Reuters) - After weeks of insisting that the Tokyo 2020 Olympics would go ahead as planned despite the novel coronavirus becoming a global pandemic, the organising committee admitted on Monday that postponement of the Games was being considered.
+TOKYO (Reuters) - After weeks of insisting that the Tokyo 2020 Olympics would go ahead as planned despite the novel coronavirus becoming a global pandemic, the organizing committee admitted on Monday that postponement of the Games was being considered.

 “We’re not decided on postponing the Olympics, but we can’t not consider it as a realistic option either,” committee president Yoshiro Mori told a news conference.